knight19861986/TinySearchEngine/README.md

 Search query: word1 [word2] [...] [orderby cou/pop/occ asc/desc]

 - word1 [word2] [...]: Words to be searched, at least one
-- orderby: order the result by count or popularity or occurrence
+- orderby: Order the result by count or popularity or occurrence
-- direction: set the direction of order, asc or desc
+- direction: Set the direction of order, asc or desc